Gilda O'Neill

 Education as a mature student gave Gilda many wonderful opportunities to learn, and she wanted to inspire the next generation of mature students particularly towards oral history - primarily to encourage alternative voices.”
 After her death the Gilda Street Trust was set up and between 2010 and 2025 it used Gilda's royalties to fund young historians producing oral histories for On the Record such as Holding the Baby (2017–18) interviews and podcasts, as well as oral history about the Weavers Adventure Playground (2022–23) amongst other projects that featured on the Gilda Street Website, as well as listing Gilda's books, the website also hosted advice as to where to find simple oral history methods for non academic members of the community who wanted to have a go.

-The Gilda Steet Trust will cease in 2025.
+The Gilda Street Trust will cease in 2025.